brasmi/brasmi.github.io/docs/portfolio/writing-samples/sharp.md

 ## Introduction

 NVIDIA Scalable Hierarchical Aggregation and Reduction Protocol (SHARP) reduces the amount of network traffic data between aggregation nodes.
-Enabling SHARP frees up hardware resources for computation and reduce collective operations time.
+Enabling SHARP frees up hardware resources for computation and reduces collective operations time.

 This guide describes the methods for validating SHARP configuration on a cluster and/or node.
 Validating SHARP configuration requries verifying aggregation trees, compute node end-to-end functionality, and running the provided performance benchmarks.